 I did notice that Dr. Alexander, while he wrote of attending an Episcopal church and gratefully received the Eucharist, said nothing about meeting Christ during his adventure outside of the bounds of time.
 I was not troubled by that.
 He had not actually entered into full union with God and with the saints—only with the messenger who turned out to be the sister whom he’d never met.
 And much of what he discovered regarding one’s relationship with God was consistent with Catholic teaching.

-The book will surely be a comfort to those who are facing the loss of a loved one, or who can only watch as a friend or relative slips from this life into coma and into eternity.
+Proof of Heaven will surely be a comfort to those who are facing the loss of a loved one, or who can only watch as a friend or relative slips from this life into coma and into eternity.
 It will be a strong witness to those in the medical community who, like Dr. Alexander before his illness, imagine that they know better than their patients.
 And it will be a joyful read to the rest.
 I am happy to recommend it.